wavejumper/rehook-dom/README.md

 (dom/component-provider (system) ctx-transformer clj->js app)
 ```

-In this example, each component will have the relative hierarchy of parents in the DOM tree under the key `:log-ctx`.
+In this example, each component will have the hierarchy of its parents in the DOM tree under the key `:log-ctx`.

 This can be incredibly useful context to pass to your logging/metrics library!